Hodgkin's and Non-Hodgkin's Lymphoma: What's the Difference?

 • Have a weakened immune system

-• Have been exposed to chemicals such as pesticides, fertilizers or organic solvents for a long period
+• Have been exposed to chemicals such as pesticides, fertilizers, or organic solvents for a long period

-• Have been infected with viruses such as Epstein-Barr, human T-lymphotropic virus type 1 (HTLV-1), HIV/AIDS, hepatitis C or certain bacteria, such as H-pylori
+• Have been infected with viruses such as Epstein-Barr, human T-lymphotropic virus type 1 (HTLV-1), HIV/AIDS, or hepatitis C

 More On